Boop3070/Wallpaper-Engine-Audio-Visualiser/README.md

 ## Deployment

-To attach this script to a model, navigate to the cogwheel shown after selecting your "bar" asset:
+To attach this script to a model, navigate to the cogwheel shown after selecting your "bar" asset in the wallpaper editor:
 ![image.png](https://i.postimg.cc/QMRhjhk4/image.png)

 Upon opening the dropdown, select the "Edit Script" option: